Turkmenistan Information - Page 2

 Following the Second World War, a "Cold War" existed between the USSR and the West.
 This situation continued until Mikhail Gorbachev came to power in 1985 introducing extensive political and economic reforms (Perestroika) and calling for a greater openness (Glasnost) between nations.

 At the end of 1991 the USSR was dissolved and Turkmenistan became independent.

-The agricultural sector is the largest employer in Turkmenistan.
+The agricultural sector is a large employer in Turkmenistan.
 Cotton is the most important crop.
 Other agricultural crops are wheat, millet, alfalfa, fruit, olives and sesame.
 Karakul sheep, camels and horses are reared.
 Silkworms are bred.

 Turkmen folk art includes jewellery, embroidery, weaving and carpet-making.
 Turkmen carpets have been world famous throughout the centuries.

 Music is an important part of Turkmen culture.
 The story of Koroglu is the oldest Turkmen song.
 Koroglu is an epic consisting of 209 verses; selected verses are accompanied by music.
 Traditional instruments include the lute, flute and single reed pipes.

 Horse riding and falconry are traditional sports in Turkmenistan.
 There is a National Falconers Club of Turkmenistan.

 Football is a popular team game.